clogan1/clogan1/README.md

-# Hi!
-I'm Claire! :wave:
+# Hi, I'm Claire! :wave:

 Full-Stack Software Engineer primarily using React/Redux and Ruby on Rails